2 accredited Electrical training programs in Denver

 Lincoln Tech Denver, originally founded as Denver Auto-Diesel College, has provided hands-on career training for over 75 years.
 The 213,000-square-foot campus features specialized labs for automotive, diesel, welding, and HVAC, including a unique partnership with Tesla for electric vehicle technician training.

 Denver, Colorado offers opportunities for electricians with competitive salaries averaging $60,040 annually.
-The Electrical field is projected to grow 7% over the next decade.
+The Electrical field is projected to grow 7% over the next decade, meaning trained professionals will continue to be in high demand throughout the Denver area and across Colorado.

 Training programs in Denver typically take 9-24 months to complete.
-Upon graduation, you'll be prepared to pursue certifications including Journeyman License, Master Electrician, OSHA 10/30.
+Upon graduation, you'll be prepared to pursue industry certifications including Journeyman License, Master Electrician, OSHA 10/30.
+These credentials can significantly boost your starting salary and open doors to more specialized roles.